mmistakes/made-mistakes-jekyll/_posts/2012-09-10-mitchellnicola-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @mitchellnicola"
+title: "Fancy is a purple dress"
 description: "PaperFaces portrait of @mitchellnicola drawn with Paper by 53 on an iPad."
 image: paperfaces-mitchellnicola-twitter-lg
 thumb: paperfaces-mitchellnicola-twitter-150.jpg